 Chow Down On Street Food And Takeaway

 I love street food because it’s filling, tasty, and affordable.
-Each country/region has its own street food specialty — France has crêpes, Berlin has currywurst, Belgium has fries with a million types of sauce, pizza slices in Italy, fish ‘n’ chips in the UK, so it’s a good way to try some local favorites.
+Each country/region has its own street food specialty — France has crêpes, Berlin has currywurst, Belgium has fries with a million types of sauce, pizza slices in Italy, and fish ‘n’ chips in the UK, so it’s a good way to try some local favorites.

-Also check out bakeries as they usually have quality sandwiches.
+Also, check out bakeries as they usually have quality sandwiches.

 Local Favorites Are Usually Great Values